Evolutionary history of plants: Roots

-Roots today have developed to the physical limits.
-They penetrate as much as 60 metres of soil to tap the water table.
-The narrowest roots are a mere 40 μm in diameter, and could not physically transport water if they were any narrower.
+The narrowest roots of modern plants are a mere 40 μm in diameter, and could not physically transport water if they were any narrower.
 The earliest fossil roots recovered, by contrast, narrowed from 3 mm to under 700 μm in diameter; of course, taphonomy is the ultimate control of what thickness can be seen.

 Tree form

 The early Devonian landscape was devoid of vegetation taller than waist height.
 Greater height provided a competitive advantage in the harvesting of sunlight for photosynthesis, overshadowing of competitors and in spore distribution, as spores (and later, seeds) could be blown for greater distances if they started higher.
 An effective vascular system was required in order to achieve greater heights.
 To attain arborescence, plants had to develop woody tissue that provided both support and water transport, and thus needed to evolve the capacity for secondary growth.
 The stele of plants undergoing secondary growth is surrounded by a vascular cambium, a ring of meristematic cells which produces more xylem on the inside and phloem on the outside.
 Since xylem cells comprise dead, lignified tissue, subsequent rings of xylem are added to those already present, forming wood.
 Fossils of plants from the early Devonian show that a simple form of wood first appeared at least 400 million years ago, at a time when all land plants were small and herbaceous.
 Because wood evolved long before shrubs and trees, it is likely that its original purpose was for water transport, and that it was only used for mechanical support later.

 The first plants to develop secondary growth and a woody habit, were apparently the ferns, and as early as the Middle Devonian one species, Wattieza, had already reached heights of 8 m and a tree-like habit.

 Other clades did not take long to develop a tree-like stature.
 The Late Devonian Archaeopteris, a precursor to gymnosperms which evolved from the trimerophytes, reached 30 m in height.
 The progymnosperms were the first plants to develop true wood, grown from a bifacial cambium.
 The first appearance of one of them, Rellimia, was in the Middle Devonian.
 True wood is only thought to have evolved once, giving rise to the concept of a "lignophyte" clade.